43UniProjects/SaleSync/README.md

 Follow these steps to ensure proper Version Control System (VCS) usage:

-Work on a Feature Branch: Create a new branch for every task to isolate changes and allow for merging demonstrations.
+Work on a Feature Branch: Create a new branch for each task to isolate changes and allow for merging demonstrations.

 ```Bash
 git checkout -b feature/implement-login